LGBTQ rights in Lithuania: Subsequent pride parades

-The Baltic Pride parade rotates through the Baltic states on a yearly basis and in 2013 it was again Lithuania's turn to host the event.
-This time the parade attracted much more attention because Lithuania at that time was in charge of the presidency of the Council of the European Union.
+The Baltic Pride parade rotates through the Baltic states on a yearly basis and in 2013, it was again Lithuania's turn to host the event.
+This time, the parade attracted much more attention because Lithuania at that time was in charge of the presidency of the Council of the European Union.

 In January 2013, the Lithuanian Gay League (LGL) lodged a submission to the Vilnius Municipality in order to hold a parade on 27 July 2013.
 Unlike in 2010, LGL would not settle for an outer spot and demanded to march on Gedimino Avenue, located in the very centre of Vilnius.
 The Vilnius Municipality denied this submission arguing that it would be difficult to assure the appropriate safety measures.
 The LGL listed a complaint to the Vilnius Administrative Court requesting it to order the Vilnius Municipality to allow the march on Gedimino Avenue.
 Although the Mayor of Vilnius, Artūras Zuokas, consistently repeated that the municipality would implement the lower court's verdict, the case had to run through all judicial instancies.
 On 23 July 2013, four days before the set date, the Chief Administrative Court ordered the municipality to fully serve LGL's submission.

 Approximately 500 people participated in the Baltic Pride 2013 and over 1,000 (the majority of whom were protesters) gathered around the Gedimino Avenue.
 Due to heavy police forces, no major disturbances took place, with only 28 people being arrested for causing public disorder, one of which was an anti-gay Lithuanian MP, Petras Gražulis.
-The Baltic Pride 2013 included some prominent attendees, such as the Swedish Minister for European Union Affairs, Birgitta Ohlsson, and American LGBT rights activist Stuart Milk.
-Vladimir Simonko, the leader of LGL, called the Baltic Pride 2013 a festivity for the whole city of Vilnius and does not dismiss the idea of organizing an annual LGBT pride parade in Lithuania.
+Baltic Pride 2013 included some prominent attendees, such as the Swedish Minister for European Union Affairs Birgitta Ohlsson, and American LGBT rights activist Stuart Milk.
+Vladimir Simonko, the leader of LGL, called Baltic Pride 2013 a festivity for the whole city of Vilnius and did not dismiss the idea of organizing an annual LGBT pride parade in Lithuania.

 The 2016 Baltic Pride parade attracted about 3,000 people.
 The event took place without any serious injury.

-The 2019 Baltic Pride took place between 4–9 June in Vilnius.
+The 2019 Baltic Pride parade took place between 4–9 June in Vilnius.
 Around 10,000 people marched at the event on 8 June 2019.

 In 2020, the first Vilnius Pride march took place.

+In 2023, the Vilnius Pride march took place, and around 5,000 people took part in the event.